andradejacob36/osTicket-Prerequisites-and-Installation/README.md

 </p>
 <p>

-<h2>Step 9: Navigate to the osTicket web interface and log-in using the administrator credentials</h2>
+<h2>Step 9: Navigate to the osTicket web interface and log in using the administrator credentials</h2>

 1.Before you navigate the osTicket web interface, we need to clean Up first.
      <ol type="a">
       <li> Return to "osTicket" folder on File Explorer.</li>
-      <li> Right-click on "setup" and "Delete".</li>
+      <li> Right-click on "Setup" and "Delete".</li>
      </ol>

 Image Display of Step 9: 1.A-B